awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.1144.md

 **Version:** 1\.14\.4

-Aurora MySQL v1\.14\.4 is generally available\.
-If you wish to create new DB clusters in Aurora v1\.14\.4, you can do so using the AWS CLI or the Amazon RDS API and specifying the engine version\.
-You have the option, but are not required, to upgrade existing 1\.14\.x DB clusters to Aurora v1\.14\.4\.
+Aurora MySQL 1\.14\.4 is generally available\.
+You can create new DB clusters in Aurora 1\.14\.4, using the AWS CLI or the Amazon RDS API and specifying the engine version\.
+You have the option, but are not required, to upgrade existing 1\.14\.x DB clusters to Aurora 1\.14\.4\.

 With version 1\.14\.4 of Aurora, we are using a cluster\-patching model where all nodes in an Aurora DB cluster are patched at the same time\.
 We support zero\-downtime patching, which works on a best\-effort basis to preserve client connections through the patching process\.
 For more information, see [Maintaining an Amazon Aurora DB Cluster](USER_UpgradeDBInstance.Maintenance.md)\.